 Smaller percentages came from Oceania’s (0.3%) led by Australia, Latin America (0.1%), and Africa (0.03%).

-For research purposes, the 6-digit Harmonized Tariff System code prefix for human vaccines is 300220.
+For research purposes, the 6-digit Harmonized Tariff System code prefix is 300220 for vaccines used in human medicine.

 Top Human Vaccines Exports by Country

 Below are the 15 countries that exported the highest dollar value worth of vaccines during 2020.

 - Belgium: US$11.8 billion (38.4% of exported vaccines)

 - Italy: $1.767 billion (5.7%)